-Two weeks after the expedition, we asked Oceana’s Senior Campaign Manager Danny Ocampo to look back at his favorite photos from Panaon Island.
+Months after the expedition, we asked Oceana’s Senior Campaign Manager Danny Ocampo to look back at his favorite photos from Panaon Island.
 It wasn’t an easy task given how biodiverse Panaon’s reefscape is, but Danny lists down his three photos and anecdotes that go with it.

 Since returning to dry land a couple of weeks ago after the expedition, I only managed to sneak in one dive since I was very busy catching up with multiple things at a time: my work in Oceana as the campaign leader to stop illegal commercial fishing in municipal waters, helping in relief operations for those affected by typhoon in Mabini and Tingloy in Batangas, and continuing with my animal welfare advocacy.

 We dove in front of our place in San Jose, Mabini, Batangas.
-This stretch of mostly sand, rubble, and rocks with a few coral aggregations is known as to many as “Basura” because this part of Janao Bay is where garbage accumulates during habagat season.
+This stretch of mostly sand, rubble, and rocks with a few coral aggregations is known as “Basura” because this part of Janao Bay is where garbage accumulates during habagat season.
 The water was turbid, and visibility was only around 5 meters.
 Having done so many dives in generally clear waters and seeing good coral cover, I had to adjust my eyes and my brain to conditions in Mabini where we usually hunt for critters for macro photography.